 Alcohol induced one-punch assaults are not the first time that mandatory sentencing has been brought in to penalise alcohol-related incidents.

-Mandatory disqualification periods have been in place for drink driving charges for years, and having a minimum disqualification period means that magistrates and judges have to either impose that period of disqualification or not penalise the defendant at all by giving them a Section 10.
+Mandatory disqualification periods have been in place for drink driving charges for years, and having a minimum disqualification period means that magistrates and judges have to either impose that period of disqualification or not penalise the defendant at all by giving them a section 10 dismissal or conditional release order.

 Mandatory sentencing laws don’t allow magistrates or judges to properly take mitigating factors into account and give an appropriate penalty to cases that might not be as serious as to warrant the minimum penalty.